 Your base walking speed is that of your body's species.
 Magic Vision

 As beings of pure magic, Éan perceive it without any special effort.
-You see as though you have had Detect Magic and Detect Invisibility cast on you at all times.
+You see as though you have had Detect Magic cast on you at all times and may use Detect Invisibility spell on yourself once.
+You regain this Detect Invisibility usage after a long rest.
 An Éan who does not have her feathers loses this ability.
 Languages

 An Éan can only read and write from the languages native to its current body.
 However, she may spend a bonus action to understand and be understood by the speaker of any language.
 When an Éan uses this ability, every creature she interacts with knows that she has used it.
 An Éan who does not have her feathers cannot use this ability and can communicate only in the languages native to her current body.
 Fey Type

-Your creature type becomes fey and you gain Damage Vulnerability (Iron).
-Steel does not trigger this vulnerability.
+Your creature type becomes fey and you gain Damage Vulnerability (Cold Iron).
 Divided Soul

 An Éan who has been separated from her feathers takes 1d6 Psychic damage upon their loss and 1d6 Psychic damage every dawn thereafter until her feathers are returned.
 This damage cannot be healed by resting and cannot be recovered by healing spells unless accompanied by the Lesser Restoration spell.
 The effects of a Lesser Restoration used in this way lasts 1 hour.
 Subrace